Erasmus University Rotterdam: Rotterdam School of Management

-The business school has achieved triple accreditation from the international accrediting bodies of management education; AMBA, EQUIS, and AACSB.
+The business school has achieved triple accreditation from the international accrediting bodies of management education: AMBA, EQUIS, and AACSB.
 Only 100 business schools in the world have acquired triple accreditation, although many schools have a policy of not applying for multiple accreditations.

 Erasmus Medical Center

 The Erasmus MC (university medical center) is considered by several major rankings to be a global top institution for clinical medicine, i.e. ranked in the world as 45th in 2020 by Times Higher Education World University Rankings, as 28th in 2020 by U.S. News & World Report Best Global University Ranking and 50th in 2019 by QS World University Rankings.

-Furthermore, the Erasmus MC is listed by The Scientist as the fifth-best of the top 15 medical institutions outside the United States (ranking 2004).
+The Erasmus MC is listed by The Scientist as the fifth-best of the top 15 medical institutions outside the United States (ranking 2004).